 • He is a communicating God, and he has communicated through special and natural revelation.

 The Bible describes God as actively involved in his Creation.
 Indeed, the central theme of the Bible is God's activity in history on behalf of mankind to bring about redemption and healing.

 Given the fact that this is the God of the Bible, one would naturally expect that God was actively involved in creating the natural world.
 A totally hands-off God, who allowed the physical and biological world to evolve by purely natural processes is not recognizable as the God that one sees described in the Bible.

 The universe began with the creation of light (radiant energy) in the Big Bang.
+This is the meaning of Day One of the Genesis Creation Narrative (Genesis 1:3-5).
 An instant later a once-in-a-universe cosmic hyper-expansion separated light from darkness, and then began a precision-tuned gradual expansion that continues to today, some 13.73 ± 0.12 billion years later.

 At the start the primordial elements formed: primarily hydrogen and helium, which today amount to 99% of the ordinary matter in the universe.
 Galaxies and stars formed in the first 9 billion years after the Big Bang, and all of the other elements of the Solar System and the Earth formed during the life and death of these early stars.

 The earth began about 4.55 billion years ago as a molten mass.
 It cooled and became completely covered by a global ocean and a reducing (oxygen-deficient) atmosphere.
 The ocean was salty, and saturated with soluble oxygen-starved minerals, particularly compounds of uranium, iron and silicon.
 Oxygen was bound up primarily in water and in some oxidized minerals.